mccurdyc/www/content/books/2024-godel-escher-bach.md

 draft: false
 ---

+This is an extremely dense book.
+At times boring and others fun.

 P-1
 - "how it is that animate beings can come out of inanimate matter"
 - "What is self..."